grafana/writers-toolkit/docs/sources/review/doc-validator/errata.md

 ### Message

-The front matter description is from the Writers' Toolkit template and must be replaced with a description of the content.
+The front matter description is from Writers' Toolkit template and must be replaced with a description of the content.

 ### Guide